moctl — administer Moera nodes

 -S SECRET, --root-secret SECRETDefine root admin secret used for authentication.

--T TOKEN, --token TOKENDefine admin token used for authentication.
+-T TOKEN, --token TOKENDefine the admin token used for authentication.

 -P PROVIDER, --provider PROVIDERUse the provider defined in the configuration file.
 It is recommended to use the configuration file to store tokens and secrets instead of passing them through the command line.
 Command-line options override the defaults set in the configuration file.